Eman-Gon/CSC466-week2-emanuel-mirror/week3/writeup.md

 **Emanuel Gonzalez - egonz279@calpoly.edu**
 **CSC-466 Fall 2025**

 ## Data Quality Audit

-### Missing Values

-93.2% of views lack ratings (221,568 out of 237,667 views), making ratings too sparse to use as a feature.
-All other datasets are complete with no missing values.

-### Duplicates

-I identified 9,399 duplicate (user, content) pairs where the same user watched the same content multiple times.
-I kept the record with the highest seconds_viewed to prevent double-counting the same viewing session.

-### Data Anomalies

-The age range spans from 10 to 9,975 years with a mean of 390 years.
-There are 3,188 adventurers over 1,000 years old.
-These are valid outliers representing dragon-born from Honor's Coil kingdom who live thousands of years according to the world's lore.
-I found 239 views that exceed 100% watch percentage, meaning users supposedly watched more than the content's duration.
-These likely represent replays counted cumulatively.
-I kept these records (capped at 100%) because they signal high engagement.

-### Constraint Violations
-All views occur after content creation dates, so there are no time-travel violations like the Uber example from lecture.
-However, 239 views exceed content duration, which I addressed by clipping watch_pct at 1.0.

-### Class Imbalance
-Reptilian (RP) language dominates with 56% of views (132,989 views).
-Gender distribution is nearly balanced with Female at 47.7%, Male at 47.4%, and Non-binary at 4.8%.
+The data quality audit revealed that 93.2% of content views lack ratings (221,568 out of 237,667), making ratings too sparse to serve as a reliable feature, while all other datasets are complete with no missing values.
+I identified 9,399 duplicate (user, content) pairs where the same user viewed the same content multiple times; to ensure accuracy, I retained only the record with the highest seconds_viewed value.
+The age data ranges from 10 to 9,975 years with a mean of 390, including 3,188 adventurers over 1,000 years old, valid outliers representing dragon born adventurers from Honors Coil, consistent with the worlds lore.
+Additionally, 239 views exceed 100% watch percentage, likely due to replays being counted cumulatively; these records were capped at 100% to preserve engagement signals.
+All views occur after content creation dates, confirming there are no temporal inconsistencies, though the same 239 records technically violate content duration constraints.
+Finally, the dataset exhibits moderate class imbalance, with Reptilian (RP) as the dominant language (56% of views), while gender representation remains balanced across Female (47.7%), Male (47.4%), and Nonbinary (4.8%) users.

 ## insaneeeeeee Bimodal Engagement
 Following Professor Pierce's Snapchat flash/no-flash example, I discovered a severe bimodal distribution in watch percentages.
 37.4% of views have 0-10% watch time (quick bounces), while 11.5% have 90-100% watch time (full engagement).
 Only 14.9% fall in the middle range of 30-70% watch time.